yoyosource/BOTC-HomeBrew/Traveller/README.md

 Each night you learn a blue and a red potion.
 You chose to either; Choose which potion for a player to receive OR; choose which player to receive either potion.

 ## ![](Socialist/.image_big.png) [Socialist](Socialist)
-When a player receive a potion (not from the Socialist); another player receives a potion of the opposite alignment.
+Up to three times each night when a player receive a potion (not from the Socialist); another player receives a potion of the opposite alignment.

 ## ![](Toxicologist/.image_big.png) [Toxicologist](Toxicologist)
 Each night*, choose another player; you learn 2 potions, one they hold and one they don't.
 Choose one; it breaks.